isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/More Than Just A Hill.md

 description: ""
 third_nav_title: Fort Canning Hill
 ---
-The Fort Canning Hill we know today is more than a hilltop park with nine historical gardens.
+Today, Fort Canning Hill is more than a hilltop park with nine historical gardens.
 It is also a gateway to the history of Singapore as well as a venue for celebrations and recreational activities.
+This remarkable transformation is due to introduction of a number of land use initiatives, particularly the Master Plan for the Civic and Cultural District in 1988.

 ### **Becoming Today's Fort Canning Hill**